 Search engine optimizations is all about content.
 A blog or frequently updated web site, for example, improves your ranking with search engines, moving you up higher on search engine results pages, also called SERP’s.
 But what about your company’s Facebook page?
-Can that content be optimized to better a web sites’ search engine rankings?
-The answer is yes.
+Optimize your Facebook to help your web site search engine rankings.

 What is SMO?

-Isn’t a Facebook page for my business just one more thing to worry about, one more thing that has to get done each day or week?
+Facebook page for my business is not just one more thing to worry about.
 How can a Facebook page or Twitter account for my business benefit my search engine rankings?

 Here are a few tips that will tip the scales of success in your favor.

 For starters, make sure that your social profiles and their URL’s are named after your business or your favorite URL.
 If your company is called Jill’s Book Shop, for example, you should name your profiles accordingly (not Jill’s or J. Shop, but Jill’s Book Shop) and make sure the URL’s are also appropriately designated: facebook.com/jillbookshop, twitter.com/jillbookshop, jillbookshop.tumblr.com, and so on.
 If your desired URL is not available, feel free to modify, but keep it as close to the original name as possible, without including misspellings or strange abbreviations.

 2. Fill out as much information on your profile as possible.

 After you have your names and URL’s down, make sure you fill out all of the available information such as bio, location, mission, products, and so on.
 And be sure to add links to all of your other social pages to increase inbound links for each of them.
 Inbound links, or back links, help search engines understand the popularity of your web site, blog or social profile.
 The more back links, the higher your page will rank in search results.
 On your business’s Facebook page, for example, list your Twitter, YouTube and Flickr accounts to ensure that users know yo are on those platforms and to increase your inbound links.